 - Twitter OAuth API

 - Billing API

-Warning: Following margin guide can be useful only if you have two plugins with requirements to override main activity class.
+Warning: The following margin guide can be useful only if you have two plugins with requirements to override the main activity class.
 There will be no merging issues if another plugin is not overriding main activity.
-But probably you will need to merge Manifest.
+But, probably, you will need to merge the Manifest.

-Here is base instruction how you can merge two Android plugins.
-I can not give straight forward step by step guide on how to integrate my plugin with any other.
+Here is a basic instruction on how you can merge two Android plugins.
+I cannot give straight forward step by step guide on how to integrate my plugin with any other.

-- My plugins may also have changes and I do not know how it would affect other plugins
+- My plugins may also have changes and I do not know how it will affect other plugins

 What can I do